 - Setting up a solid, well-functioning VPS is an extensive and complex process.
 Do not skip any steps in this tutorial series unless explicitly indicated that they are optional.

 At the time of writing, the VPS is supplied with DirectAdmin 1.63.0 in combination with AlmaLinux 8.

 In this article, command-line will be used in several places.
 You execute the commands via SSH or the console in your control panel.
 If you do not have any experience using command-line, we advise you to consult our article on command-line first for general information about command-line and the use of SSH.

 What size of VPS do I need?

 You may wonder if you need an X1, 4, 8, or even larger VPS.
-Which VPS is suitable depends on a number of things, such as the number of websites and email addresses you want to host, the layout of the website(s), the number of visitors, etc.
+First and foremost DirectAdmin recommends using at least 2GB RAM.
+Other then that, which VPS is suitable depends on a number of things, such as the number of websites and email addresses you want to host, the layout of the website(s), the number of visitors, etc.